aperico/aperico/README.md

 -----------------------------------

 * 🌍  I'm based in Mannheim, Germany - Currently for John Deere working from Campinas, Brazil.
-* 🚀  On my private time, I'm currently working on [Ellygent and Ellyeditor](http://ellygent.com)
+* 🚀  On my private time, I'm currently working on [Ellygent and Ellyeditor](https://www.ellygent.com)
-* 🧠  I'm learning Next.js
 * 🤝  I'm open to collaborating on Methods for efficient requirements management.

 ### About